pkavumba/django-vectordb/docs/tutorial/2-adding-vector-search.md

-# Tutorial 2: Integrating Django Vector Database in our Blog Site
+# Tutorial 2: Integrating Django Vector Database

 Welcome to Tutorial 2!
-In this tutorial, we will be integrating the `django-vectordb` into our Blog Site.
+In the [previous tutorial][previous-tutorial], we setup our Blog Post project that we will use for the rest of the tutorial to demonstrate the feature of `django-vectordb`.
+In this tutorial, we will integrate `django-vectordb` into our Blog Site.
 By the end of this tutorial, we will:

 - Integrate `django-vectordb` into our project.
 - Update our Post model to allow `django-vectordb` to automatically extract the text for vector search, as well as any metadata we want to filter on.